xtuml/bridgepoint/doc-bridgepoint/notes/5007_set_operations/5007_set_operations_dnt.md

 4.1 OAL shall support instance set union (addition) expressions.
 4.2 OAL shall support instance set intersection expressions.
 4.3 OAL shall support instance set subtraction expressions.
-4.4 Both instance set types and instance reference types shall be supported for either operand.
+4.4 OAL shall support instance set symmetric difference (disunion) expressions.
-4.4.1 An operand of instance reference type shall logically be considered an instance set containing exactly one instance.
+4.5 Both instance set types and instance reference types shall be supported for either operand.
-4.5 Operators `+` and `|` shall be supported for union expressions.
+4.5.1 An operand of instance reference type shall logically be considered an instance set containing exactly one instance.
-4.6 Operator `&` shall be supported for intersection expressions.
+4.6 Operators `+` and `|` shall be supported for union expressions.
-4.7 Operator `-` shall be supported for subtraction expressions.
+4.7 Operator `&` shall be supported for intersection expressions.
-4.8 Verifier shall support the set operations.
+4.8 Operator `-` shall be supported for subtraction expressions.

-The following requirements are not part of the Sortie-1 deliverable requirements however they will be satisfied as part of this work.
+4.9 Operator `^` shall be supported for symmetric difference expressions.

-4.9 OAL shall support instance set symmetric difference (disunion) expressions.
+4.10 Verifier shall support the set operations.

-4.10 Operator `^` shall be supported for symmetric difference expressions.
+The following requirement is not included in the Sortie-1 deliverable requirements however it will be satisfied as part of this work.

 4.11 MC-3020 shall support the set operations.

 ### 5. Analysis